When you are homeless, accommodation offered by the council must be suitable. If it's not, you can ask the council to review its decision.

 After the council has finished its enquiries into your homelessness application, it may decide that you are entitled to longer-term temporary accommodation.
-This could be a bedsit, a flat, a house, a place in a hostel, or a bed and breakfast (B&B).
+This could be a bedsit, a flat, a house, or a place in a hostel or B&B.

 When deciding if it's suitable, the council can take into account the temporary nature of the accommodation offered and the type of housing available in the area.
 In areas where there is a lot of demand for housing, it can be difficult to persuade the council that the accommodation is unsuitable.

 When to accept an unsuitable offer